 The best way to assess this level of communication is when you’re meeting with them.
 Meet with them a few times so you can best gauge this.
 If they’re unable to answer your questions, if they seem disinterested in your business or even rude, then that’s a sign that it may not be the right time for you to work with them.

-The agency should also offer transparent pricing throughout their process of designing and developing your website so that there are no surprises at the end of the project when it comes down the proposal.
-Speaking costs, be upfront with the agency from the start about your budget.
-That will allow the agency to customize deliverables to meet your level of budget.
+The agency should also offer transparent pricing throughout the process of designing and developing your website so that there are no surprises at the end of the project when it comes to the proposal.
+Speaking of costs, be upfront with the agency from the start about your budget.
+That will allow the agency to customize deliverables to meet your level budget.

 The cheapest price isn’t always the way to go – it will likely cost you more in the long run.